Compare deals on a £25,000 loan

 How much will a £25,000 loan cost per month?

-A £25,000 loan repaid over five years at a rate of 6.1% APR will mean a monthly repayment of £482.57 a month, costing £28,954.20 in total.
-You can increase the loan term to reduce the monthly payments, but it will make the overall cost greater as there will be more time for the debt to grow with interest.
-Shortening the term of the loan will result in you paying less interest, but your monthly payments will increase.
-It is important to ensure you can pay the monthly instalments on time and in full.
+The cost of repaying your £25,000 loan will depend on the APR and the term of your loan.
+Stretching out the loan term will reduce the monthly payments, but it will make the overall cost greater.
+This is because there will be more time for the debt to grow with interest.
+Shortening the loan term will mean you pay less interest, but the monthly payments will go up.
+It is important to make sure you can afford to pay the monthly repayments in full and on time.

 What can I use a £25,000 loan for?